VinaiRachakonda/instaschema/README.md

 ## Description

-instaSchema uses gpt3 to generate raw MySQL schemas into text.
+instaSchema is a toy project to test how to quickly generate MySQL schemas with GPT3.